KandiceLynne/cc-2-share/README.md

 # cc-2-share
-## Fun code to share to the public
+## Cool code to share to the public

 This is my catch all dump repo that has a multiude of random hacks/scripts that you are welcome to use.